digitizdat/template-lambda-sam/README.md

 To use this repo

   1. Clone this repo
-  1. Change the cookiecutter.json file to suit your needs
   1. Install cookiecutter, if you don't already have it.

         `pip install cookiecutter`